-If you have other symptoms besides vaginal pain, such as bleeding, vaginal discharge, itchiness, or burning, it's important that you visit your doctor or obstetrician, to identify the cause of the vaginal pain and start the adequate treatment.
+If you have other symptoms besides vaginal pain, like sharp uterine cramps, bleeding, vaginal discharge, itchiness, or burning, contact your doctor or obstetrician for assessment.
+Treatment will depend on the underlying cause of the vaginal pain.

 1. Normal development of the baby

 While the baby grows and gains weight inside the uterus, it also increases pressure on the pelvic floor muscles, which are muscles that support the uterus and the vagina.
 This can cause intense discomfort or pain in the vagina, which is more common during the third trimester of pregnancy.

 In addition, because of the pressure caused by the growing baby, there may be a decrease in blood flow to the pelvic area, which can cause the vagina to become swollen and more painful.

 What to do: There are some ways that you can relieve pressure and reduce pain, like avoiding standing for prolonged periods, placing a cold compress on the pelvic area, and resting after activity.
 Even though discomfort is more common at the end of pregnancy, it's important to see your obstetrician if the pain is too intense and stops you from walking or doing normal day-to-day activities.

 Vaginal dryness is also very common during pregnancy.
 It occurs due to the increase in progesterone, although the expectant mother's natural anxiety can also contribute to dryness.
 As a result, women can experience pain during sexual intercourse.